Rayzorblade23/MightyPie-Revamped/README.md

 ### Pie Menu Configuration

-- Create menus, add pages and assign all your buttons here.
+- Create Menus, add Pages and assign all your Buttons here.
 Assign keyboard shortcuts for each menu.
-- _(new!)_ Save and Load your Configuration with backup files.
+- _(new!)_ Save and Load your Configurations.
-- _(new!)_ Choose one menu to be displayed in the Quick Menu.
+- _(new!)_ Choose one Page to be displayed in the Quick Menu.
 - _(new!)_ Quickly make all Buttons of a page the same type.

 <p align="center">